The Trent House takes off

 Those toilets

 Upstairs behind the Trent ladies toilets there was a hidden little room.
 According to legend, this had been used by strippers way back in the 70s, so they could get changed, back when the Bar had been prehistoric & done stuff like that.
-Nipple tassels, crotch & pie for Sunday dins, were not the vibe we were going for in the 80s & 90s, but evidently the 70s were a different caper.
+Entering the 90s, nipple tassels & crotch pie for Sunday dinner, were not the vibe, but evidently the 70s had welcomed an altogether different kind of caper.

-We actually found loads of mad old porn mags in there, proper fuzzy bush, sat on a hay bale, 70s stylee, so there may have been some element of truth in the legend, as it deffo was a porno zone of some sort.
+We actually found loads of mad old porn mags in there, proper fuzzy bush, sat on a hay bale, 70s stylee, so there was some element of truth in the legend, as that hidden room had deffo been a porno zone of some sort prior to us taking over.

-We wanted to improve them, so we got Grieg, an art student who was working with us at the time, to paint loads of angels & toilet rolls up there, to try & create a heavenly, 'Sistine Chapel' type-vibe - but in an ex-strippers, pub toilet.
+We wanted to improve the toilets, so we got Grieg, an art student who was working with us at the time, to paint loads of angels, cherubs & toilet rolls up there, to try & create a heavenly, 'Sistine Chapel' type-vibe - just in an ex-strippers, pub toilet.

 It actually turned out pretty well in the end as you can see - tres classical...

-Yes it was a bit bizarre, but totally a Trent House type of vibe.
-It's an example of early art from our gang & an hint at the birth of the mural culture we have come to grow in the Club now today.
+Yes it was a bit bizarre, but totally a Trent House type of groove.
+It's a prime example of early wall art from our gang, hinting towards the extensive mural culture we have evolved to create in the Club today.

 Glowing references

-Unfortunately, not all the young ladies who frequented our fine establishment appreciated this attempt to raise the level of culture on the main toilet walls & the Trent ladies toilet cubicles became a totally different artistic 'gallery.'
+Unfortunately, not all the young ladies who frequented our fine establishment appreciated this attempt to raise the level of culture & the Trent ladies toilet cubicles became a radically different artistic 'gallery.'

 A contrasting, notorious & consistent, graffiti wonderland.